CommonGuide/commonguide/docs/common_guide.md

 ## Principals

-* Develop one policy for each area that suits many organisations.
+* Develop best-practice policies for each type of agreement that suits many organisations of similar type.
 * New policies (and policy changes) go through a predicatable process organisations can rely on.
 * It's easy to contribute good ideas and things that work back to the network.
 * The guide is optimised to support smaller and newly established organisations first.